ankit-jha/commands/README.md

 git push -u origin dev_new  #The first time that you push dev_new branch it sets up the association between your branch and the one at origin.

+git --no-ff #The --no-ff flag causes the merge to always create a new commit object, even if the merge could be performed with a fast-forward.
+This avoids losing information about the historical existence of a feature branch and groups together all commits that together added the feature

 # Homebrew Commands